Six people hiking on a dirt trail through a green, hilly landscape with scattered bushes and trees, some of them wearing backpacks and hiking gear.

 Ranks and Merit Badges are both components of advancement.
 Each serves a different purpose.

 Ranks are progressive levels of advancement in the Scouts BSA program.
-Progressing in rank represents a growing understanding of Scoutcraft, leadership, and citizenship.
-As a troop, we encourage—and create opportunities for—every Scout to progress to First Class.
-Advancing beyond First Class requires more initiative on behalf of the Scout.
+Progressing in rank represents a growing understanding of leadership, citizenship, and Scoutcraft.
+As a troop we encourage—and create opportunities for—every Scout to progress to First Class.
+Advancing beyond First Class will require more initiative on behalf of the Scout.

 Merit badges are individual awards earned by completing requirements in specific skill or subject areas.
-They are designed to recognize Scouts for exploring new interests.
+They are designed to recognize Scouts for exploring new interests and pursuing independent learning.
 Earning merit badges is required to achieve Second Phase ranks.
-Merit badges are undertaken on a Scout’s own initiative.

 First Phase Ranks

 These ranks focus on the fundamental skills of Scouting.
-A Scout may complete requirements for these ranks in virtually any order, but the ranks must still be earned in sequence: Scout, Tenderfoot, Second Class, First Class.
+A Scout may complete requirements for these ranks in any order, but the ranks must still be earned and awarded in sequence: Scout, Tenderfoot, Second Class, First Class.

 The Scout rank is the first rank of Scouting.
-To complete the rank, a new Scout be able to recite the Pledge of Allegiance, demonstrate the Scout sign, salute and handshake, tie a square knot, and describe the Scout badge.
+To earn the rank, a new Scout be able to recite the Pledge of Allegiance, demonstrate the Scout sign, salute, and handshake, tie a square knot, and describe the Scout badge.

 Finally, he must understand and agree to live by the Scout Oath, Law, Motto, Slogan, and the Outdoor Code.